mfine/AmazonSNSExample/README.markdown

    > ant sender

-To start a receiver, run
+To start a receiver, run:

    > ant receiver

-To start a receiver on port 9000, run
+To start a receiver on port 9000, run:

    > ant receiver -Dargs=9000